DIY Tips to Reduce Radon Levels

 While using a certified company to both test for and mitigate the radon in your home, there are some simple DIY tips to reduce radon levels that don't require a third party.
+What causes radon?
 Radon is a dangerous gas that is present nearly everywhere, and almost any home can have elevated levels.
 Radon gas is composed of radioactive particles that, when breathed in, damage the cells lining your lungs, increasing your risk of developing lung cancer.
 Radon is the second leading cause of lung cancer, which has a five-year survival rate of 55% if caught early, which only happens 16% of the time.
+NOw that we know what radon it let's look at how to radon mitigation in your home.

 DIY TIPS TO REDUCE RADON LEVELS: HOW DOES TESTING WORK?